 One final note on high thread count sheets; depending on the cotton and yarn construction, a high thread count can improve general wear issues with the weaker Sateen weave.
-Issues like shedding, pilling and general longevity can all be improved with good cotton, good yarn, and a higher thread count (you pay a higher price though).
+Issues like shedding and general longevity can be improved with good cotton and yarn because good cotton and yarn is the foundation for quality bedding, no matter the thread count.
+However, you pay a higher price.

 What do hotel sheets feel like?

-A good hotel sheet feels beautifully crisp, partly because of the lower thread count but mainly due to the weave used.
-If you've ever slipped into a hotel bed and loved the feeling of those beautifully crisp sheets, what you're feeling is a good quality, low thread count Percale sheet, typically just 250 threads.
+A good hotel sheet feels beautifully crisp, primarily because of the percale weave used to make them.
+If you've ever slipped into a hotel bed and loved the feeling of those beautifully crisp sheets, what you're feeling is a good quality, low thread count percale sheet - typically 250 threads.

-Hotels use the Percale weave because it's generally stronger, sheds/pills less and lasts longer than Sateen.
-The Percale weave is also an open weave that creates gaps which releases heat and circulates air.
-By contrast, the Sateen weave is a closed weave which traps heat.
-For more on weaves, see our article Percale vs Sateen.
+Commercial sheets mainly use the percale weave because it's generally stronger, sheds less and lasts longer than sateen.
+The percale weave is also an open weave that releases heat and circulates air.
+By contrast, the sateen weave used to make higher thread count sheets is a closed weave that traps heat.
+For more on weaves, see our article; Percale vs Sateen.

-One last note about the classic hotel sheet recipe; the resulting sheet is usually finer than most expect, especially if you're used to high thread count sheets.
-This can be disconcerting but rest assured, the sheet is strong despite being fine.
-Hotels like finer sheets because they're super fast to dry and press but the benefit to a consumer is that they're the coolest cotton sheets you can buy.
+One last note about the classic hotel sheet recipe; the resulting sheet is usually finer than most expect.
+This can be disconcerting, especially if you're used to thick, high thread count sheets.
+But rest assured, the sheet is strong despite being fine.
+While finer sheets are super fast to dry and press, the benefit to a consumer is that they're the coolest cotton sheets you can buy.

 But I thought hotel sheets use synthetics?

-Our 100% cotton hotel sheet is made for a global hotel chain but is only used in their high-end suites.
-It's true that most five-star hotel rooms use sheets which contain at least 20% polyester.
-And as the star rating goes down, the amount of polyester goes up (motels often use 100% polyester).
+Our 100% cotton hotel sheet is the same sheet used in the suites of a global hotel chain in Portugal where all our bedding is made.
+It's true that most five-star hotel rooms use sheets which contain at least 50% polyester.
+And as the star rating goes down, the amount of polyester goes up - motels often use 100% polyester for example.

-While polyester makes sheets last longer, it feels slippery as it wears which many don't like.
-And even a little polyester makes the sheet hotter, which hotel air conditioning tends to counteract.
+While polyester makes sheets last longer, polyester feels slippery as it wears which many people hate.
+And then there's the extra heat, even a little polyester makes sheets hotter which hotel air conditioning tends to counteract.

-But when you pay more for a room (like a high-end suite), you often get higher quality amenity like better sheets.
+But when you pay more for a room (like a high-end suite), some hotels provide higher quality amenity like cotton sheets.
 And that's the hotel sheet we sell; a cool and crisp, 100% cotton hotel sheet.

 My head hurts!

-We realise that was a lot of information!
-To sum up;
+We realise that was a lot of information so to sum up:

 - Thread count has almost nothing to do with quality

-- High thread count sheets can be bad
+- High thread count sheets can be really bad

-- Low thread count sheets can be good
+- Low thread count sheets can be really good

 - Retailers prioritise thread count